openeuropa/media_avportal/README.md

 # Mock service

 The project also comes with a test module that provides a mock to the remote AV Portal service.
-Meaning that tests do not have to be run against the remote service.
+Meaning that tests do not have to be run against the remote service but local resources are used.

 ## How to use the mock